top of page

 It is imperative that a company has efficient processes and regular checks in place to comply with the changing regulatory framework in each country where a submarine cable is installed.
 This creates a culture of awareness throughout the organization, which indirectly ensures the proper operation and maintenance of these subsea assets throughout their lifetime.

-There are always arguments in favor of shortcuts or even workarounds: low risk of detection of a breach, incomplete information in a filing, or even underpayment of regulatory fees just to meet the deadlines without further action.
-However, this 'sweeping it under the carpet' behavior poses a risk in the long run.
-These urgent measures are usually aimed at resolving a burning situation, but they fail to take into account that the cable owner may have its license, permit or authorization revoked or be struck off the register for repeated or even gross breaches of the national telecom’s regulatory framework.
+There are always arguments in favour of shortcuts or even workarounds: low risk of detection of a breach, incomplete information in a filing, or even underpayment of regulatory fees just to meet the deadlines without further action.
+However, this 'sweeping it under the carpet' behaviour poses a risk in the long run.
+These urgent measures are usually aimed at resolving a burning situation, but they fail to take into account that the cable owner may have its licence, permit or authorization revoked or be struck off the register for repeated or even gross breaches of the national telecom’s regulatory framework.

 If the cable owner always tries to observe and maintain a culture of regulatory good standing, the benefits will far outweigh the continuous effort, as the issue may come up in the least expected circumstances, and they always do: